themysticsavages/cloudbot-discord/readme.md

 #
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
-But you can put it in a public server if you want. __This bot is officially in a release channel, so features are continuously added__.
+But you can put it in a public server if you want. __This bot is officially in a stable channel, so features won't be added for a while__.
 It supports file management, banning members, and many other pointless commands.

 ## Self hosting